compulim/generator-azure-web-app/README.md

 * [Windows Server 2016 Server Core](https://hub.docker.com/r/compulim/iisnode/) with Node.js and iisnode

 Run `docker build .` at the project root to build your docker image.

+> Before building a Docker image, don't forget to run `npm run build` to build your website

 ### Deploy to IIS